klmnden/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/Tutorials/javascript-tutorial.md

 }
 ```

-### <a name="celebrities-step-2-add-the-wrapper-for-the-rest-api-call"></a>Çok ünlüler adım 2: REST API çağrısı için sarmalayıcı ekleme
+### <a name="celebrities-step-2-add-the-wrapper-for-the-rest-api-call"></a>2. ünlüler adımı: REST API çağrısı için sarmalayıcıyı ekleme

 ```javascript
 /* Identify celebrities in the image at the specified URL by using Microsoft Cognitive Services